Armed Forces (Posthumous Pardons) Bill [HL]

 Government Spending

 The bill is not expected to have a significant impact on government spending.
-The cost will primarily relate to the administrative process of reviewing and granting pardons, which is likely to be relatively modest.
+The cost will primarily involve administrative processes for reviewing applications and granting pardons.
+No specific figures are provided in the bill text.

 Groups Affected

-- The Ministry of Defence: The Ministry will be responsible for administering the pardons and managing any associated processes.
+- The Ministry of Defence: Responsible for administering the pardon process.

 Powered by nyModel